Financial Aid FAQs

 RIT Account and Email Set-up

-You will receive an account activation email shortly after you submitted your admissions deposit to confirm your enrollment.
-If you have not received the account activation email, please contact the ITS Service Desk for further help by emailing servicedesk@rit.edu or calling 585-475-4357.
 RIT provides Multi-Factor Authentication (MFA) as an extra layer of security for systems that store sensitive data.
-MFA is a way of ensuring that only you are able to access your accounts in these applications.
-In addition to your username and password, MFA requires you to provide an additional verification step to prove it is really you accessing your account.
+MFA is a way of ensuring that only students are able to access their accounts in these applications.
+In addition to the student’s username and password, MFA requires students to provide an additional verification step to prove it is really them accessing their account.
 All RIT students need to enroll in MFA.
-Steps on how to enroll or to learn more about how MFA works, visit Information & Technology Services.
+For steps on how to enroll or to learn more about how MFA works, visit Information and Technology Services.